ksandom/achel/docs/programming/parameters.md

 * The simple way `parameters name,thing`.
 This is the really really simple and easy to read way of doing it, but doesn't give any flexibility for validation.
 * Flat JSON `parameters {"name":"noName","thing":"brick"}`.
 This is still pretty simple, but allows you to specify defaults.
-* Nested JSON `parameters {"name":{"default":"noName","minLengthAllowed":"3","maxLength":"40"},"thing":{"default":"brick","maxLength":"40"}}`.
+* **Nested JSON** `parameters {"name":{"default":"noName","minLengthAllowed":"3","maxLength":"40"},"thing":{"default":"brick","maxLength":"40"}}`.
 This method allows you validate date and take action based on the result.
 It can also automatically fix a few things like if the string is 45 characters, but you specified maxLength to be 40, it will truncate off the remainder.

 ### The simple way

-Desired parameters are named as follows.
+Use this for really basic, no frills parameter parsing.
+You should at least consider Flat JSON below.

 example.macro